 I recently spent a weekend at the Oban Winter Festival and had a fantastic time!
 Now in it’s sixth year it has grown from a reindeer parade and craft fair into a ten-day all singing-all dancing twinkling Christmassy extravaganza.
 The harbour town is a popular gateway to islands such as Mull, Colonsay and Barra but it’s also a pretty amazing wee town in it’s own right.
 It’s a town where it’s residents all know each other, everyone is on first name terms and you feel part of a community.
 It’s a nice feeling.

 I can highly recommend getting up there and experiencing it for yourself the next time it’s on.
 Why?
 Here are my highlights…

 Corran Halls Craft Fair

 Stalls and stalls filled with homemade Christmas decorations, yummy cakes and tablet, photos of the incredible scenery, transformed into glass plaques and posters, calendars, big wooly scarves and beautiful wreaths.
 Not to mention lots of cheery residents up for a good chat.
 Lovely jubly.

 The next section of Scotland’s North Coast 500 begins in Durness.
 After a full Scottish breakfast at the Smoo Cave Hotel we doubled back a bit and took a little road to the west of Durness which took us to Balnakeil Beach.
 Another absolutely gorgeous beach which looks over towards Cape Wrath.
 The bay feels abandoned, wild and remote, and the waves crashing onto the sands from the ferocious North Atlantic give it an eerie empty feeling.

 The area, including Fariad Head and Gracie Island, is used by the ministry of defence to train fighter pilots and test weapons.
 It’s only used at certain times though and will be completely closed off while in use.
-There are notices up in Durness with dates on if your in the area.
+There are notices up in Durness with dates on if you're in the area.
 Also beside the beach is the remains of Durness Old Church and graveyard where the Gaelic Poet Rob Dunn is buried, who was well known during the Jacobite years.